Non-Gaussianity as a signature of a quantum theory of gravity: Non-Gaussianity as a signature of quantum gravity

-The only states that have negative Wigner functions are non-Gaussian states, such as Fock states or Schr\"{o}dinger cat states \cite{Note3}.
+For the scalar field, the only states that have negative Wigner functions are non-Gaussian states, such as Fock states or Schr\"{o}dinger cat states \cite{Note3}.
 Gaussian states, on the other hand, such as coherent states, squeezed states and thermal states, have only positive Wigner functions \cite{HUDSON1974249,GQI}.
-Here a Gaussian state of a quantum field is defined as one for which its Wigner function is a Gaussian distribution \cite{GQI}.
-Such a state is fully characterized by the first and second moments of the quadrature operators, or, equivalently, by the one and two-point correlation functions of the quantum field \cite{GQI,Sorkin_2014,Berges2018}.
+Here, we define a Gaussian state as a state that is fully characterized by the first and second moments of the quadrature operators, or, equivalently, by the one and two-point correlation functions of the quantum field \cite{GQI,Sorkin_2014,Berges2018}.
+We use this definition for all types of fields, bosonic and fermionic \cite{GQI,Corney_2005,FermionGauss,NonEqQFT,greplova2013quantum,hackl2018aspects,dangniam2018quantum}.
+For our scalar field $\hat{\phi}$, the Wigner function of such a state is also a Gaussian distribution \cite{GQI,Note44}.

 The classification of Gaussian and non-Gaussian states is very important in CVQIS.
 For example, universal quantum computation with pure states is only possible with non-Gaussian states or operations \cite{PhysRevLett.82.1784,PhysRevA.68.042319}, while Gaussian states and operations can be efficiently simulated on a classical computer \cite{PhysRevLett.88.097904,PhysRevLett.89.137903,PhysRevLett.89.137904,PhysRevA.66.032316}.
 Furthermore, non-Gaussian states or operations are required for violation of Bell inequalities \cite{PhysRevA.58.4345,PhysRevLett.82.2009,PhysRevA.66.044309,PhysRevLett.88.040406,PhysRevLett.93.020401,PhysRevA.72.042105,PhysRevA.71.022105,Ferraro_2005}.
 These, and additional examples, such as implementing entanglement distillation \cite{PhysRevA.66.032316}, have led to non-Gaussianity being classified as a CVQIS resource for which measures and witnesses have been derived \cite{PhysRevA.76.042327,PhysRevA.97.052317,PhysRevA.78.060303,PhysRevA.98.052350,PhysRevA.82.052341,PhysRevA.88.012322,EffQuantNonGauss,PhysRevA.87.033839,PhysRevA.90.013810,PhysRevA.87.062104}, just as for entanglement.